-In most chemical and petrochemical industries, carbon and hydrogen elements are combined and arranged to form the determined structure of a desirable organic chemical compound.
-Chemical plants still use natural gas and naphtha as a source for carbon and hydrogen.
-The chemical structure of natural gas is of methane and it as to be broken up to simple compound so that they can be rearranged and reacted to form another required organic compounds.
+In most chemical and petrochemical industries, carbon and hydrogen elements are combined and arranged to form the determined structure of a desired organic chemical compound.
+Chemical plants still use natural gas and naphtha as a source of carbon and hydrogen.
+The chemical structure of natural gas is of methane and it as to be broken up to the simple compound so that they can be rearranged and reacted to form another required organic compounds.
 To do this a systematic and wonderful procedure was still in practice.
-Let see how to produce a synthesis gas containing carbon monoxide, hydrogen, and discuss the operation of the individual equipments developed and designed by an extensive research.
+Let see how to produce a synthesis gas containing carbon monoxide, hydrogen, and discuss the operation of the individual equipment developed and designed by an extensive research.

 In brief, synthesis gas production sequence would be like